 - 3 Tbsp lemon juice

 - Place the halved strawberries in a bowl.
-Add the sugar and mix well.
+Add the sugar, lemon juice, and mix well.
 Refrigerate overnight or macerate for a few hours at room temperature.

 - Transfer strawberries with the juices to a jam pan.
 Bring to a boil and cook over medium-high heat stirring every few minutes until the jam begins to thicken and starts to stick to the bottom of the pan slightly.
 Skim off the white foam.

 - Once the jam starts to stick to the bottom of the pan, lower the heat to low and continue cooking constantly stirring and scraping the bottom of the pan very well.
 Cook until such time as when you run the spatula quickly from one side to the other across the bottom of the pot, you can observe as long as a 6-7 inch long gap before it starts to fill back up.

 - Turn off the heat and let the jam rest.

 - Sterilize mason jars and the lids with bands.

 - Wipe the rims of the jars, put on the lids and the bands.
 Tighten the bands finger-tight.